plabayo/rama/docs/book/src/proxies/sni.md

 based on the Server Name as discussed previously and onwards it goes.

 A proxy without a proxy protocol.
 That is also what a SNI proxy can be.

+In the next chapter you'll learn about [transparent proxies](./transparent.md).
+SNI proxies as defined here are just one way on how to do transparent proxies.